 A bright and sunny Saturday afternoon, the backyard door is wide open and my mom is conveniently sitting on the floor and is rolling out the small balls.
 As I am loitering in our garden, she calls out to me to help her in making the strips and small pieces.
-Most of the time I escape, in spite of her so-called-threats of “I will hide it” and “I wont give you any”.
-In spite of all the drama happening, I always got the the first batch out of the frying pan. 🙂 🙂 A perfect evening snack for school days.
+Most of the time I escape, in spite of her so-called-threats of "I will hide it" and "I won't give you any".
+In spite of all the drama happening, I always got the first batch out of the frying pan. 🙂 🙂 A perfect evening snack for school days.

-This dish certainly unfolds many many cherished sweet childhood memories.
+These maida biscuits certainly unfolds many many cherished sweet childhood memories.
 Memories of : How it is made frequently at home; How it vanishes in a jiffy no matter where mom hides it in the kitchen; How I keep munching every now and then; How much I love to annoy the person sitting next to me, deliberately munching, crackling and popping it inside the mouth on each bite.
 Above all how much I miss those beautiful days!!!

 Crispy biscuits made with All purpose flour and sugar.
 Easy, no bake treat for any festive occasion or just for afternoon snack.